Exploring Northern Ontario: Four Distinct Regions of Adventure and Natural Beauty

 Discovering the Regions of Northern Ontario

 Northern Ontario is a vast and diverse region, rich in natural beauty and cultural heritage.
-This area is divided into four distinct regions: Sunset Country, Northeastern Ontario ("The Seven"), Algoma Country, and Superior Country.
+This area is divided into four distinct regions: Sunset Country and Superior Country in the Northwest, Algoma Country in the middle, and Northeastern Ontario ("The Seven").
 Each region offers unique landscapes, outdoor activities, and cultural experiences, making Northern Ontario a haven for nature lovers and adventure seekers.

 Sunset Country: Northwestern Ontario's Wilderness Gem